Dorothy Jean Hailes: Personal life

 Hailes married medical practitioner Henry Buckhurst Kay on 21 November 1951 in Christ Church, South Yarra and together they had three children, including Janet Hailes Michelmore.
 On 27 November 1988 Hailes died of cancer at South Yarra.
 Her body was cremated soon after.

 Posthumous impact

 In 1992, the Jean Hailes Foundation for Women's Health was established to ensure that Hailes's work is continued in clinical research and educative dimension.

 The Jean Hailes Research Unit at Monash University, which connects the university to clinical services based in translation of knowledge, was named in Hailes' honour.

+In 2012 Hailes was inducted onto the Victorian Honour Roll of Women.